priyankaraghunathan15/boston-311-sql-case-study/README.md

 <br>

 ### 8. Are departments improving or declining in their SLA performance over time?

+This query tracks monthly SLA performance for each department to identify trends in service quality over time.
+It calculates the SLA compliance rate per month, compares it to the previous month, and shows whether departments are improving or declining.
+Only months with at least 30 closed requests are included to ensure reliability.

 **Result:**
 The table below contains 107 rows.
 To keep the README concise, it has been placed inside a collapsible section.
 Click to expand and view the full data.